 Michael Harris News: Back in starting nine

-Harris (quad) will serve as Atlanta's designated hitter and bat fifth Saturday against the Rockies.
+Harris (quad) will start in left field and bat fourth against the Mariners on Tuesday.

-Harris missed two consecutive starts due to left quad soreness, but after smacking a pinch-hit two-run homer during Friday's win, he'll receive the green light to rejoin the starting lineup.
-The 25-year-old is off to a brilliant start this year, slashing .324/.358/.569 with seven homers, 22 RBI, 12 runs and a pair of steals through 31 games.
+A quad injury kept Harris out of the lineup for each of Atlanta's last two games, though he was able to appear as a pinch hitter Monday.
+Now back starting in the outfield, he'll aim to continue a hot start that's seen him slash .318/.351/.551 with seven homers, 22 RBI and 13 runs scored through 33 games.

 Win Your League With RotoWire!